Australian Prime Minister Anthony Albanese wins a second 3-year term

 Analysts argue that mirroring Trump switched from a political positive for Australian conservatives to a negative after Trump imposed global tariffs.

-U.S. Secretary of State Marco Rubio congratulated Albanese on the victory, calling Australia “a valued ally, partner, and friend of the United States.”
+U.S. Secretary of State Marco Rubio congratulated Albanese on his election to a second three-year term.

+"Australia is a valued ally, partner, and friend of the United States.
+Our shared values and democratic traditions provide the bedrock for an enduring alliance and for the deep ties between our peoples,' Rubio said in a statement.

+“The United States looks forward to deepening its relationship with Australia to advance our common interests and promote freedom and stability in the Indo-Pacific and globally,” he added.

 Labor had held a narrow majority of 78 seats in the 151-seat house House of Representatives, the lower chamber where parties form governments.